There are time limits affecting whether we can or can’t help with a complaint.

 So if you send a final response on 7 May, the customer has until 7 November to refer the complaint to us.

 If you send a final response on 30 August, then the customer has until 28 February to complain to us – since it’s not possible to have an end date of 30 February.

 We can consider complaints brought to us after the 6-month time limit if the consumer missed the deadline due to exceptional circumstances.
 We will expect to see evidence that the consumer was affected by circumstances that were exceptional – and that those circumstances caused the delay.
 An example might be where the consumer was unable to act because of illness.

-Find out more about how we consider exceptional circumstances in these case studies.
+Find out more about how we consider exceptional circumstances on our website.

 Different time limits apply to complaints about endowment policies taken out to repay mortgages.

 If you handle complaints about endowment policies, you can read further guidance to understand the time limits you need to follow.

 Time limits for PPI

 The Financial Conduct Authority has already given guidance to businesses that a consumer not knowing about the deadline will not count as an exceptional circumstance.
 Customers won’t be able to use this as a reason on its own to explain why they missed the deadline to complain.
 But if they can clearly show there were exceptional circumstances for missing the deadline, they may still be able to have their complaint looked into.